PratikPatel-Code/reactportfolio/README.md

 ## Project Overview:

 Updated professional coding portfolio using react.
-This version includes a form
+This version includes a form.

 #